micro-community/micro/docs/v2/design/framework/store.md

 ### Init

-`Init()` initialises the store.
+`Init()` initializes the store.
 It must any required setup on the backing storage implementation and check that it is ready for use, returning any errors.
 `Init()` **must** be called successfully before the store is used.